Chapter 4: Construction Details, Section 64: Plastic Pipes

 During the course of work, do the following:

-- Ensure the contractor constructs embankments as specified before any structure excavation.
+- Verify that the contractor constructs embankments as specified before any structure excavation.

-- Before pipe installation, ensure that excavations and any required bedding are as shown in the Standard Plans and meet the specifications.
+- Before pipe installation, check that excavations and any required bedding are as shown in the Standard Plans and meet the specifications.

 - Verify the final acceptability of the pipes following the guidelines in Section 6-2, “Acceptance of Manufactured or Fabricated Materials and Products,” of this manual.
 The following problems with pipe are unacceptable:

-- Pipe walls with cracks, holes, blisters, voids, foreign inclusions, or other defects affecting the pipe wall integrity or visible to the naked eye.
+- Pipe walls with cracks, holes, blisters, voids, foreign inclusions, or other defects affecting the pipe wall integrity or that are visible to the naked eye.